olamilekanadesoye/TradeZone_Analytics/README.md

 |Lagos|	52|
 |Ibadan|29|

-**Observation:** The city column contains 23 variations of the same 5 values as a result of typos, inconsistent cases and unwanted spacings among others.
+**Observation:** The city column contains 23 variations of the same 5 values as a result of typos, inconsitent cases and unwanted spacings among others.

 #### Category Columns - products table
 |Values      |Count|